01 of 06

 Architectural salvage — such as old windows, doors, and shutters — would also work for this farmhouse-chic look; but, in the event you can't find authentic pieces, a series of doormats like these ones mimic the look rather well, and definitely on a budget.
 We'd recommend sticking to painting them white for that rustic iron look, as other colors or metallic paints may verge on the slightly gimmicky.Continue to 5 of 6 below.

 Instead of using rolls of wallpaper in the traditional way—which can get seriously pricey—skip the messy paste and time-consuming process, and hang a few rolls as wall art instead.
 Seen here hung from DIY curtain rods, unfurled rolls of wallpaper take up a lot of real estate and make a bold statement, especially when mismatched like this.Continue to 6 of 6 below.

 Hang a Gallery Wall

-Finally, depending on the height of your walls, just one or two pieces of art—even large ones—can look lonesome in a two-story foyer or a room with cathedral ceilings, which is why many people opt to hang a gallery wall instead.
+Finally, depending on the height of your walls, just one or two pieces of art—even large one—can look lonesome in a two-story foyer or a room with cathedral ceilings, which is why many people opt to hang a gallery wall instead.
 Lots of small, mismatched frames hung tightly together look stunning and uniquely yours as a group.
-Collect frames at yard sales and the dollar store, and watch for sales on frames at stores like Wal-Mart, JoAnn and Target to keep costs down.
-Follow these tricks for hanging a gallery wall to avoid headaches.
+Collect frames at yard sales and the dollar store, and watch for sales on frames at stores like Wal-Mart, JoAnn, and Target to keep costs down.

 One final tip: Molding on the wall underneath a collection of wall art acts as a grounding force.
 This way, whatever you choose won't look too diminutive on a grand, two-story staircase.